ZMensRain/Generating_a_symbol_for_aperson/README.md

 The four to five inner notches reperasent gender four female and five male.

-In the very center is a svg of the phase of the moon on the date a person was born with support for the southern hemisphere.
+In the very center is a svg of the moon phase on the date a person was born with support for the southern hemisphere.

 The color of the rings reperasent the element of the month the person was born in.